appserver-io/appserver/_docs/webserver.md

 </environmentVariables>
 ```

-There are several ways in which this feature is used.
-You can get a rough idea when having a
+There are several ways of using this feature.
+You can get a rough idea by having a
 look at Apache modules [mod_env](<http://httpd.apache.org/docs/2.2/mod/mod_env.html>) and
 [mod_setenvif](<http://httpd.apache.org/docs/2.2/mod/mod_setenvif.html>) which we adopted.

-You can make definitions of environment variables dependent on REGEX based conditions which will
-be performed on so called backreferences.
+You can make definitions of environment variables dependent on REGEX based conditions which are performed on so called backreferences.
 These backreferences are request related server variables
 like `HTTP_USER_AGENT`.

 A condition has the format `<REGEX_CONDITION>@$<BACKREFERENCE>`.
 If the condition is empty the
 environment variable will be set every time.

-The definition you can use has the form `<NAME_OF_VAR>=<THE_VALUE_TO_SET>`.
-The definition has
+The definition is `<NAME_OF_VAR>=<THE_VALUE_TO_SET>`.
+It has
-some specialities too:
+the following specialities:

 - Setting a var to `null` will unset the variable if it existed before
 - You can use backreferences for the value you want to set as well.
-But those are limited to
+They are limited to
   environment variables of the PHP process
 - Values will be treated as strings

 ## Authentications

 You can setup request uri based basic or digest authentication with regular expression support using authentications.
-Here is an example how to configure basic or digest auth.
+Here is an example of how to configure basic or digest auth.

 ```xml
 <authentications>